jhlothamer/godot_project_starter/README.md

 The project starter comes with a Settings UI that allows for bus volumes and input map bindings to be set by the player.

 #### Volume Settings
-The project starter has 3 busses and therefore 3 separate settings for volume the player can set.
+The project starter has 3 buses and therefore 3 separate settings for volume the player can set.
 This is Master, Music and SoundFx.

 Be sure to set the bus on AudioStreamPlayer nodes to the appropriate audio bus.